codahale/lockstitch-go/design.md

   return cSHAKE128(X=transcript || 0x05 || left_encode(|label|) || label || right_encode(n), L=n, N="", S)
 ```

+`expand` appends an operation code, label length, label, and output length to a copy of the protocol's transcript,
+hashes it with cSHAKE128, and returns the requested number of bits of XOF output.
+Each `expand` call can be modeled as a
+random oracle.

 ```text
 function ratchet((transcript, S)):
   rak = expand((transcript, S), "ratchet key", 256)
   return 0x06 || left_encode(|rak|) || rak
 ```

+`ratchet` expands a 256-bit ratchet key from the protocol's transcript, then replaces the transcript with an operation
+code, the ratchet key length, and the ratchet key.
+By replacing the transcript with derived output, `Derive` ensures
+forward secrecy.

 ```text
 function Derive((transcript, S), label, n):